nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

 .. option::  --clients-uuids PATH

-   PATH is the name of the file where are stored the associations between client applications and their DLNA device uuid.
+   PATH is the name of the file where are stored the associations between client applications and their device uuid (DLNA or Chromecast).
 This is used to work around `Wireplumber issue 511`_ on Pipewire.

-   Client applications names that play an audio stream are written by pa-dlna to PATH with the uuid of the DLNA device.
-In a next pa-dlna session and upon discovering a DLNA device, the list of the playback streams currently being currently run by the sound server  is inspected by pa-dlna and if one of the client applications names matches an entry in PATH that maps to this DLNA device, then the playback stream is moved to the DLNA device by pa-dlna.
+   Client applications names that play an audio stream are written by pa-dlna to PATH with the uuid of the selected device.
+In a next pa-dlna session and upon discovering a device, the list of the playback streams currently being run by the sound server is inspected by pa-dlna and if one of the client applications names matches an entry in PATH that maps to this device, then the playback stream is moved to that device by pa-dlna.

    These associations can be removed from PATH or commented out by the user upon becoming irrelevant.